MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/ns-winuser-keybdinput.md

 </dl>
 </td>
 <td width="60%">
-If specified, the scan code was preceded by a prefix byte that has the value 0xE0 (224).
+If specified, the <b>wScan</b> scan code consists of a sequence of two bytes, where the first byte has a value of 0xE0.
+See <a href="/windows/win32/inputdev/about-keyboard-input#extended-key-flag">Extended-Key Flag</a> for more info.

 </td>
 </tr>